Ganesan Srinivasan: Honors

 Srinivasan is an elected fellow of the Indian Academy of Sciences from 1984.
 He is also the recipient of K. S. Krishnan Gold Medal, Jagirdar of Arni Gold medal and University of Madras PE Subramani Iyer Gold Medal.
 The Journal of Astrophysics and Astronomy published a special issue on Srinivasan's 70th birthday.
+He is also the President of the Astronomical Society of India.